MagnierHugo/Multiplayer_TicTacToe/README.md

 ## How to run

-Download the release then start one instance of server.exe and two of the client.exe\
+Download the release then launch an instance of TicTacToe.exe with command line argument <Server> and two with <Client>\
 Give each player a username and that's it you can now play.

 ## Contributors